Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Interference in multi-objective value functions

-The problem of value function interference in a stochastic MOMDP can potentially be addressed by modifying the selection process so that ties between multiple greedy actions are broken in a deterministic fashion.
+The problem of value function interference in a deterministic MOMDP can potentially be addressed by modifying the selection process so that ties between multiple greedy actions are broken in a deterministic fashion.
 For example, we might always select the greedy action with the lowest sub-script - this introduces some degree of bias in the action selection, but presumably the user is indifferent to this bias (otherwise it would be represented in some way within the utility function).

-To demonstrate the impact of value function interference, and the ability of non-random tie-breaking to mitigate its effects, empirical experiments were run on the MDP from Figure \ref{fig:momdp1}.
+To demonstrate the impact of value function interference, and the ability of non-random tie-breaking to mitigate its effects, empirical experiments were run on the MOMDP from Figure \ref{fig:momdp-deterministic}.
 These experiments used three variations of a tabular multi-objective Q-learning agent.
 The first variant is a baseline using the standard random approach to tie-breaking in the case of actions with equal scalarised values.
 The second variant deterministically breaks ties by favouring the action with the lower index (i.e. $a_1$ is preferred to $a_2$).
 As this could produce a bias towards the desired policies (both of which select $a_1$ in the first state), we also included a third variant which favours the action with the higher index.

-Each agent's performance was evaluated over a hyperparameter sweep across different values for the learning rate ($\alpha$) and starting exploration parameter (using e-greedy exploration with $\epsilon$ linearly decayed to zero over the trial).
-The $\lambda$ and $\gamma$ hyperparameters were fixed at 0.95 and 1 respectively, and Q-values were optimistically initialised to (12,0,0).
+Each agent's performance was evaluated over a hyperparameter sweep across different values for the learning rate ($\alpha$) and starting exploration parameter (using $\epsilon$-greedy exploration with $\epsilon$ linearly decayed to zero over the trial).
+The $\lambda$ and $\gamma$ hyperparameters were fixed at 0.95 and 1 respectively, and to produce more directed exploration Q-values were optimistically initialised to (12,0,0).
 For each set of hyperparameters 100 trials of each agent were executed.
 Each trial lasted for 500 episodes, and at the end of the trial the final greedy policy of the agent was identified.

 Figure \ref{fig:heatmap} is a heatmap showing the frequency of occurence of each of the possible policies for each agent/hyperparameter combination.
 Policy 3 has been omitted as it was never selected as the final policy in any trial.